History of traffic lights: Automatic electric signals

-The twelve-light system did not become available until 1928 and another feature of the light system was that hoods were placed over the light and each lens was sand-blasted to increase daytime visibility.
+In 1928, the twelve-light system was invented.
+Hoods were placed over the light and each lens was sand-blasted to increase daytime visibility.
 Both the tower and semaphores were phased out by 1930.
-Towers were too big and obstructed traffic; semaphores were too small and drivers could not see them at night.
+Towers were too big and obstructed traffic.
+Semaphores were too small and drivers could not see them at night.

 Ashville, Ohio, claims to be the home of the oldest working traffic light in the world, used at an intersection of public roads from 1932 to 1982 when it was moved to a local museum.
 Guinness World Records backed this claim by naming it the Oldest functional traffic light.

+A pair of two-light (red and green) Electro-matic traffic signals believed to date from the 1930s are still in use at a bend around a bastion on the road leading to the car park of Carisbrooke Castle on the Isle of Wight, England.
+They are accompanied by caution traffic signs of pre-1920 design with the text "DANGEROUS CORNER // DRIVE SLOWLY".
+The public road B3341 stops just before these lights, so although in situ, they are not on the public highway, are part of the site of an ancient monument and have thereby escaped replacement.

 In 1949, the first traffic light in the continent of Asia was installed in Haifa, Israel.
-The first traffic light in South India was installed at Egmore Junction, Chennai in 1953.
-The city of Bangalore installed its first traffic light at Corporation Circle in 1963.
+In 1953, the first traffic light in South India was installed at Egmore Junction, Chennai.
+In 1963, the city of Bangalore installed its first traffic light at Corporation Circle.